atomic-app/boilerplate-swiftui-sdk/README.md

 Return a valid JSON Web Token (JWT) from `TheSessionDelegate.cardSessionDidRequestAuthenticationToken()`.
 See [SDK Authentication](https://documentation.atomic.io/sdks/auth-SDK) for JWT generation details.

 ## Runtime variables
 This branch demonstrates how runtime variables are resolved.
-A runtime variable `amount` has been set up in `ContentView.swift`, which has a value of 500.
+The `amount` runtime variable is set in `ContentView.swift` with a value of `500`.

 To test this feature:

-- In [Atomic Workbench](https://workbench.atomic.io/), in "Action Flows", open an action flow.
+- In [Atomic Workbench](https://workbench.atomic.io/), open Action Flows, then open an action flow.
-- In the "Variables" section, create a variable called "amount", and make sure "Allow update at runtime" is turned on.
+- In the Variables section, create a variable named `amount`, and ensure "Allow update at runtime" is turned on.
 - Add this variable to a card.
-- Publish the card and run this app.
+- Publish the card and run the app.

 ![Setting up runtime variables](runtime-variables.png)